 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

 When someone dies intestate, or without a last will and testament, a court of law decides who gets an inheritance.
-A decedent’s next of kin has the right to inherit, with closer relatives having a greater claim than more distant ones.
+A decedent’s next of kin has the right to inherit the estate, with closer relatives having a greater claim than more distant ones.
 How exactly an inheritance is distributed among next of kin depends on an individual state’s intestate succession laws.